wilkinszhang/MiniOneRec/README.md

 ## 🚀 Quickstart

 Use the pre-trained Industrial/Office SIDs we provide for a quick start!
+Reproduction can be achieved with just 4–8 A100/H100 GPUs.

 ### 1. Create an isolated Python environment